Is this program 100% online?

 Is the program accredited?

-Fresno Pacific University has been accredited by Western Association of Schools and Colleges (WASC) since 1965, and has been fully reaccredited by WASC in subsequent visits.
-The master of arts in kinesiology is also accredited by WASC, and the program has undergone the same accreditation process as all academic programs at Fresno Pacific University.
+Fresno Pacific University has been accredited by WASC Senior College and University Commission (WSCUC) since 1965, and has been fully reaccredited by WSCUC in subsequent visits.
+The master of arts in kinesiology is also accredited by WSCUC, and the program has undergone the same accreditation process as all academic programs at Fresno Pacific University.

 How long is the program?